flashlightministries/oilforlight/_posts/2016-03-16-effeminate-self-mutilator.md

 comments: true
 ---

-> And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done
+> And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done.
 >
 >> -- Romans 1:28